Ad1D3v/SkySync/README.md

 # SkySync
 SkySync is a research-based project proposed mainly for creation of an effective autonomous flight control system via reinforcement learning.
 The project focuses on the full autonomous control of an aircraft purely via AI.
-This is a simulation-based project created in Unity Engine.
+It utilizes Unity ML Agents for some of the core ML mechanics.
+The entire project primarily runs on Unity Engine for the simulation based training and result demonstration.
+The efficiency of the agent will be evaluated with the help of Tensorboard.

 ## Prerequisites
 Unity Engine 2020.2.7f1 <br />